 In response to a DEQ request for further clarification (see Appendix E), WFEC provided additional estimates of cost-effectiveness values utilizing a lower interest rate, as recommended in FLM/EPA comments.
 FLM/EPA comments also asserted that higher removal efficiencies than those used in the FFA are possible.
 Although WFEC reiterated that the emission rates (in lb SO2/MMBTU) used for DFGD and WFGD were appropriate, DEQ staff attempted to address FLM/EPA comments by calculating the cost-effectiveness for a removal efficiency range of 87% to 99% (corresponding to a range of 0.06 to 0.005 lb/MMBtu) using the recommended interest rate.
-Although these calculations yielded lower cost-effectiveness values, they did not alter DEQ's judgment that WFEC's finding that no additional controls are required during the second planning period for the Hugo Generating Station is and remains a reasonable conclusion, because the controls would not be cost-effective.
+See calculated estimates for DFGD system in the following two tables.